bluejekyll/blog/_posts/2016-12-03-trust-dns-into-future.md

 Thank you to [@alexcrichton](https://github.com/alexcrichton) for helping guide me through some initial issues I had when implementing the UDP and TCP streams.
 Also, thank you to all of the contributors of [furures-rs](https://github.com/alexcrichton/futures-rs/graphs/contributors) and [tokio-rs](https://github.com/tokio-rs/tokio-core/graphs/contributors) who made all of this possible.
 A huge thank you to the [contributors](https://github.com/bluejekyll/trust-dns/graphs/contributors) of TRust-DNS; I deeply appreciate your efforts in helping drive this project forward.

+- <a name="1">1</a>) Taking TRust-DNS IntoFuture is a pun, not a typo on the type [IntoFuture](https://docs.rs/futures/0.1.6/futures/future/trait.IntoFuture.html) in the futures-rs library.

-- <a name="1">1</a>) I implemented these streams prior to [tokio_core::io::Framed](https://docs.rs/tokio-core/0.1.1/tokio_core/io/struct.Framed.html) being stabilized.
+- <a name="2">2</a>) I implemented these streams prior to [tokio_core::io::Framed](https://docs.rs/tokio-core/0.1.1/tokio_core/io/struct.Framed.html) being stabilized.
 I'd highly recommend looking at that for request/response type protocols.